 Kristen Suzanne started her green lifestyle years before her daughter Kamea was born.
 But Suzanne, a raw food chef, realized that “green” took on a whole new meaning when she became a mother—and became fully in charge of keeping little Kamea free from harm.
-One of the biggest steps she took toward that goal was to ensure that the clothes she bought her daughter were eco-friendly.
+One of the biggest steps she took toward that goal was to ensure she bought eco-friendly clothing for her daughter.

 Today, Kamea’s closet is filled with organic cotton, hemp, and bamboo clothing from green retailers, says Suzanne, who looks for deals from green retailers [Editor's note: Parents can also find green bargains at Green America's GreenPages.org.].

 “It’s important that I do everything I can to keep my daughter safe while preserving our home for future generations,” says Suzanne.
 “I don’t want chemical-laden materials touching my baby’s delicate skin, so choosing eco friendly clothing has eased much of my worry about what she is being exposed to.”

 Most chemical finishes on conventional clothing fade away with multiple washings, so buying used is still a great way to save resources.
 But when you need new items, choosing sustainably grown, sewn, and finished children’s clothing made from eco-fabrics can help you protect your children’s health, workers, and the Earth.

 Issues with Conventional Fabrics

 Most children’s clothing is made of cotton, and if that cotton isn’t organic, it’s been sprayed with dangerous chemicals.
 For example, the pesticide Aldicarb is acutely poisonous to humans, yet it is still commonly used on cotton fields in 25 countries and the US, according to the Organic Trade Association (OTA).